-The urbanization and its somewhat rapid growth do not always please all.
-To some people, it is a betrayal against nature.
+Urbanization and its somewhat rapid growth do not always please all.
+To some people, it is a betrayal of nature.
 They prefer going back to how the environment used to be.
-One of the answers (and hopefully solutions) to this problem is a farmhouse style house design.
+One of the answers (and hopefully solutions) to this problem is a farmhouse-style house design.

 the suburban areas look more classic, back to the good, old American dream.

 What is so special about farmhouse-style house design?
 The house is large enough to cater to one or two big families and then to invite friends over.
 Imagine the Thanksgiving dinner with friends and neighbors and Christmas with relatives.
 The fireplace is the cozy part of the large living room, along with the large, rustic table for twenty guests.